joncardasis/Ticket-Dash/README.md

 ### Homage
 If you run the source you'll notice the intro screen will flash between the game logo and a starry image of the number "33".
 Thirty three was the jersey number of David Widzinski, a fellow Catholic Central brother who had passed during our time in high school.
 Scott and I wanted to include a small homage to our fellow Catholic Central brother so we decided to include this in our design in the final days before release.

+## License
+Ticket Dash is available under the MIT license.
+See the LICENSE file for more info.